wghost/UPKUtils/doc/UPKUtils_Readme.txt

 Example:
 FindObjectEntry.exe XComStrategyGame.upk XGFacility_PsiLabs.TPsiTrainee

-You can redirect output to file:
+You can redirect output to a file:
 FindObjectEntry.exe XComStrategyGame.upk XGFacility_PsiLabs.TPsiTrainee > XGFacility_PsiLabs.TPsiTrainee.txt

-FindObjectEntry will now try to deserialize unknown objects.
-It shouldn't crash in case of wrong guess about object's data, but may output wrong or incomplete data sometimes.
-Anyway, it will output a warning about object's type being unknown.
+FindObjectEntry will try to deserialize unknown objects.
+It shouldn't crash in case of wrong guess about object's data, but may give wrong or incomplete data sometimes.
+It will give a warning about object's type being unknown.

 -----------------------------------------------------------------------------------------------------------------
     FindObjectByOffset
 -----------------------------------------------------------------------------------------------------------------

-This program is used to find an export object full name by specified offset.
+The program finds an export object full name by specified offset.

 Usage:
 FindObjectByOffset UnpackedResourceFile.upk offset